Lcocks/2508_DS5111_epx8hh/README.md

 If all went well, you should be able to execute `tree` and instead of an error see the name of the init.sh script.

-Navigate out of scripts and test makefile is working so type `make` which should refelct the contents of the file. `make update` will run the update section of the makefile and the requirements.txt file.
+Navigate out of scripts and test makefile is working so type `make` which should reflect the contents of the file. `make update` will run the update section of the makefile and the requirements.txt file.

 Finally check the python environment is working use `. env/bin/activate`, this activates the new virtual environment, you should see an (env) on the left of the prompt.